A Periodicity Result for Tilings of $\mathbb Z^3$ by Clusters of Prime-Squared Cardinality: Weak Periodicity Assuming the Spectral Measure is Supported on the Union of Finitely Many Lines

 \begin{lemma} Let $s:\Z\to \R/\Z$ be a sequence such that there is $m\geq 1$ and $k\geq 1$ with the property that $(u^m-1)^ks=0$.
-Then the restriction of $s$ to any coset of $m$ in $\Z$ is a polynomial sequence. \end{lemma} \begin{proof} The proposition clearly holds for $k=1$.
+Then the restriction of $s$ to any coset of $m\Z$ in $\Z$ is a polynomial sequence. \end{lemma} \begin{proof} We induct on $k$.
+For $k=1$ the hypothesis $(u^m-1)s=0$ reads $s_{i+m}=s_i$ for all $i$, so $s$ is constant on each coset of $m\Z$, which is a polynomial sequence (of degree $0$).
 Fix $k>1$ and inductively assume that the proposition has been proved for all smaller values.
 Define $t=(u^m-1)s$.
-Now since $(u^m-1)^{k-1}t=0$, we deduce by the inductive hypothesis that $t$ restricted to any coset of $m$ is a polynomial sequence.
+Now since $(u^m-1)^{k-1}t=0$, we deduce by the inductive hypothesis that $t$ restricted to any coset of $m\Z$ is a polynomial sequence.
 Let $a_0, \ldots, a_n$ be elements of $\R/\Z$ such that

 for all $j$.
 Now since $t = (u^m-1)s$, we have